-The quality of a TV’s display comes down to a variety of different factors.
+The quality of a TV’s display comes down to a variety of factors.
 The two most important visual elements to look for are color accuracy and black levels.
-Color accuracy is obviously what it sounds like.
-How accurately does the TV display colors?
 Black levels measure how dark the screen can become.
 The deeper the black, the more pronounced the contrast and the better your picture will look.

-Other specs to take into consideration are ones like the refresh rate.
-A good refresh rate is needed to minimize motion blurring.
-That is when the action on screen is moving too fast and objects become blurry and out of focus.
+Refresh rate is also important to consider.
+A high refresh rate minimizes motion blurring during action sequences and fast-paced sports.
 The standard low end for refresh rate is 60Hz, while 120Hz is what most high definition video requires.
-However, 240Hz is even better for live sports because of the fast moving action.
-Many Blu-Ray movies now can be displayed at this high rate, and many video games run a little smoother at a 240Hz refresh rate.
+However, 240Hz provides even smoother video.
+Many Blu-ray movies now can be displayed at this high rate, and many video games run more fluidly at a 240Hz refresh rate.
 A good contrast ratio is important as well as it measures a TV's ability to display the brightest whites and the darkest blacks.
-Although, it’s hard to trust the contrast ratio spec because there is not an industry-standard testing method.
+Although, it’s hard to trust the contrast ratio specifications from manufacturers because there is not an industry-standard testing method.
 This results in one manufacturer touting a 20,000,000:1 contrast ratio while another lists 10,000,000:1 for a nearly identical display.
 We take that measurement with a grain of salt and recommend trusting your eyes.
-Local dimming helps your screen get darker and brings out the brighter part of your picture.

 Moving beyond aesthetics, you want a TV that comes with lots of fun and useful features.
 Most new LED TVs can connect to the internet, either through an Ethernet port or more likely with built-in Wi-Fi.
-This allows you to not only search the web using your TV, but also to use smart TV features, including internet apps for video streaming services like Netflix or Hulu, as well as other popular apps like Facebook.
+This allows you to search the web and use smart TV features, including internet apps for video streaming services like Netflix or Hulu, as well as other popular apps like Facebook.

 An LED TV is an empty picture frame if you can't hook up additional devices to it.
 Devices like a cable or satellite box, video game system and Blu-ray player can be connected to your TV with an HDMI cable to receive a high definition signal.
-What’s the use of having an amazing high-resolution display if the content you’re receiving is not high definition?
 The more HDMI ports there are, the more HD devices you can have connected to your TV.
+The best LEDs have at least three ports, though many have four.
+If you have multiple gaming consoles, you'll want as many HDMI slots as possible.
 Composite and component connections are a little bit older, but your LED TV should still include them.

 Help & Support